All Episodes

 You know, most of us have at one time or another been in a romantic relationship and we want to end that romantic relationship for whatever reason.

-And we know the other person's going to cry and take to bed and be sad and anxious and upset for weeks or months maybe.
+And we know the other person's going to cry, take to bed and be sad and anxious and upset for weeks or months maybe.

-I wouldn't say that, I wouldn't say it's intentionally trying to inflict suffering because you're not, you know, if you're breaking up with somebody, you don't necessarily, you know, they're going to cry, but you don't necessarily, you're not intending or you don't want that to happen.
+university I did so well they gave me the year off because they basically said go away for a year and come back all of these things are the intentional infliction of suffering but I don't think we would call that I wouldn't say that I wouldn't say it's intentionally trying to inflict suffering because you're not you you know if you're breaking up with somebody you don't necessarily, you know, they're going to cry, but you don't necessarily, you're not intending or you don't want that to happen.

 So the intention isn't to make them sad.